Azure-Samples/Azure-CXP-Developer-Support/AzureSynapse/Powershell/SparkConfiguration/README.md

 - azure-synapse-analytics
 ---

-#AzurePowerShell command is to create a new synapse configuration in synapse pool account using json format configuration file
+#PowerShell command is to create a new synapse configuration in synapse pool account using json format configuration file

 Script Overview and Pre-requisites